br-automation-com/mappView-Recipe/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.8
+#### Version 0.9
-* Changed some parameters to constants
-* Simplified configuration
-* Added better error messages
-* Added the possibility to define multiple variables
+- Moved status text up to main strutcure
+- Moved error no up to main structure and renamed it to StatusNo